What is Self Assessment?

 Information about how to pay a Self Assessment tax bill is available on the HMRC website.

 Self Assessment software for business owners

 If you're a sole trader or director of a limited company, FreeAgent's Self Assessment software auto-populates some of your tax return based on the information you enter throughout the year.
-For sole traders, FreeAgent completes up to 90% of the sole trader Self Employment form.
+For sole traders, FreeAgent completes parts of the Self Employment form.
 When it's time to file, you can submit your Self Assessment tax return online directly to HMRC from within FreeAgent.